-Beijing pulls credentials for journalists at three U.S. news outlets
+China to expel reporters from Washington Post, New York Times and Wall Street Journal

 The moves came after the United States took measures in February against Chinese Communist Party-controlled news outlets operating in the United States.
 Later, China expelled three Wall Street Journal reporters.

-“I regret China’s decision today to further foreclose the world’s ability to conduct free-press operations that frankly would be really good for the Chinese people,” Secretary of State Mike Pompeo told reporters Tuesday.
+“I regret China’s decision today to further foreclose the world’s ability to conduct free press operations that frankly would be really good for the Chinese people,” Secretary of State Mike Pompeo told reporters.
 “This is unfortunate.
 I hope they’ll reconsider.”

 The new rules would reshape foreign journalism in China.

-The statement said that U.S. citizens working for The Post, the Times and the Wall Street Journal, whose press credentials are due to expire before the end of 2020, must hand back their press cards.
+The statement said that U.S. citizens working for The Post, The Times and The Wall Street Journal, whose press credentials are due to expire before the end of 2020, must hand back their press cards.
 They will not be able to go to Hong Kong or Macao as a base for work, it said.

 That will mean that many journalists will be forced to leave.
-An initial review by The Post suggested that the Chinese order would apply to one Post correspondent, Gerry Shih, who is a U.S. citizen, said Douglas Jehl, foreign editor at The Post.
+An initial review by The Post suggested that the Chinese order would apply to one of the newspaper’s correspondents, Gerry Shih, who is a U.S. citizen, said Douglas Jehl, foreign editor at The Post.

 “We unequivocally condemn any action by China to expel U.S. reporters,” said Martin Baron, executive editor of The Post.

-“The Chinese government’s decision is particularly regrettable because it comes in the midst of an unprecedented global crisis, when clear and reliable information about the international response to COVID-19 is essential,” he continued.
+“The Chinese government’s decision is particularly regrettable because it comes in the midst of an unprecedented global crisis, when clear and reliable information about the international response to covid-19 is essential,” he continued.

 “Severely limiting the flow of that information, which China now seeks to do, only aggravates the situation,” Baron said.

-The new rules focus on some U.S. media outlets but not others.
-The Associated Press and Bloomberg have offices in Beijing, for instance, as do major U.S. broadcasters, including CNN, ABC, NBC and CBS.
+The new rules take aim at some U.S. media outlets but not others.
+The Associated Press and Bloomberg News have offices in Beijing, for instance, as do major U.S. broadcasters including CNN, ABC, NBC and CBS.

-Some U.S. media outlets base their East Asian team in Hong Kong, where press freedom has been largely protected under a “one country, two systems” agreement when the territory returned to Chinese control in 1997.
+Some U.S. media outlets base their East Asian team in Hong Kong, where press freedom has been largely protected under a “one country, two systems” agreement since the territory returned to Chinese control in 1997.

-The New York Times and the Wall Street Journal have large newsrooms in Hong Kong.
-The Washington Post has a bureau there.

-There is no indication from the Chinese Foreign Ministry statement that Hong Kong operations will be affected.
+The New York Times and The Wall Street Journal have large newsrooms in Hong Kong.
+The Post has a bureau there.
+There is no indication from the Chinese ministry statement that Hong Kong operations will be affected.

 China has long had a complicated relationship with foreign media.

-Over the past decade, Beijing has delayed or revoked press credentials to punish new outlets for lines of coverage that it does not like — such as reports on repression in Xinjiang or investigations into the wealth of its leaders.
+Over the past decade, Beijing has delayed or revoked press credentials to punish news outlets for lines of coverage that it does not like – such as reports on repression in Xinjiang or investigations into the wealth of the country’s leaders.

-The United States has struggled to respond, wary that placing restrictions on Chinese media in the United States might hurt U.S. journalists in China.
+The United States has struggled to respond, wary that placing restrictions on Chinese media in the United States might hurt U.S. journalists China.

 That U.S. caution ended last month.
 The State Department announced Feb.
 18 that it would now treat the U.S. operations of five Chinese news organizations as official government entities, or “foreign missions.”
-The U.S. list included the state-run news agency Xinhua and China Daily.
+The U.S. list included the state-run news agency Xinhua and the China Daily.

-The next day, China retaliated by expelling three Wall Street Journal reporters, the first time in the post-Mao era that multiple foreign journalists were kicked out at once.
+The next day, China fired back.
+Beijing expelled three Wall Street Journal reporters, marking the first time since Mao Zedong’s rule that multiple foreign journalists were kicked out at once.

 Beijing cast the move as a response to a Feb.
-3 headline on an opinion piece in The Journal that referred to China, which was battling the novel coronavirus, as “the real sick man of Asia.”
+3 headline on an opinion section piece in the Journal that referred to China, at it battled the novel coronavirus, as “the real sick man of Asia.”

-Matt Murray, the paper’s editor in chief, said The Journal will keep reporting.
-“We oppose government interference with a free press anywhere in the world, he said.
+Matt Murray, the paper’s editor in chief, said the Journal will keep reporting.

+“We oppose government interference with a free press anywhere in the world,” he said.
 “Our commitment to reporting fully and deeply on China is unchanged.”

+Dean Baquet, executive editor of The New York Times, called the Chinese order “especially irresponsible at a time when the world needs the free and open flow of credible information about the coronavirus pandemic.”

+“It is critical that the governments of the United States and China move quickly to resolve this dispute and allow journalists to do the important work of informing the public,” he added.
+“The health and safety of people around the world depend on impartial reporting about its two largest economies, both of them now battling a common epidemic.”

 – – –